jlangch/venice/doc/readme/concurrency.md

    (deref (future task)))
 ```

-A promise is a thread-safe object that encapsulates immutable value.
+A promise is a thread-safe object that encapsulates an immutable value.
 This value
 might not be available yet and can be delivered exactly once, from any thread,
 later.
 If another thread tries to dereference a promise before it's delivered,
-it'll block calling thread.
-If promise is already resolved (delivered), no
+it will block the calling thread.
+If the promise is already resolved (delivered),
-blocking occurs at all.
+no blocking occurs at all.
 Promise can only be delivered once and can never change
-its value once set
+its value once set.

 ```clojure
 (do